 - Wide range of services — you can trust FIX Appliances CA technicians to repair anything from refrigerators and ovens to washing machines and clothes dryers.
 You can trust our technicians to handle most appliance maintenance tasks without having to reach out to different teams.

-We are looking forward to helping you achieve the peak efficiency of every electric appliance you use.
-If you have an appliance performance issue or need help installing an appliance — leave us a message or call 1-888-242-0777.
+We look forward to helping you achieve the peak efficiency of every electric appliance you use.
+If you have an appliance performance issue or need help installing an appliance — leave us a message or call us at 888-242-0777

 What Our Customers Say About Us